dgchrt/dgchrt.github.io/README.md

 # Publications

 ## [JavaScript with Classes](JSwC.epub)
-Before ES6, before TypeScript... there was object-oriented programming for JavaScript.
+Before ES6 and TypeScript... there was another effective object-oriented programming approach to JavaScript.

 ## [Unified Instant Messaging Syndication Through Capabilities Negotiation and Federated User Directory](RD633077.pdf)
 Research Disclosure RD633077 - One method to free them all, one method to find them, one method to bring them all and in the Internet bind them.